 - Always Use a high-quality spring water

-- Cover your tea while steeping for best results
+- Cover your tea while steeping for the best results

-For just pure drinkability it’s tough to beat the Meyer Lemon Green Tea(*affiliate link) from the Art of Tea. they really taken a great green tea at the base of this and blend and then added some very interesting and unique flavors that really complement the grassy green tea.
+For just pure drinkability it’s tough to beat the Meyer Lemon Green Tea(*affiliate link) from the Art of Tea. they really took a great green tea at the base of this blend and then added some very interesting and unique flavors that really complement the grassy green tea.

 They’re not revolutionary flavors because lemon and orange peel are two very common things that you would blend with a green tea but when you put it all together with the Rubio’s in the rose hips it really makes for an enjoyable and satisfying drink that is very smooth and quite refreshing.